-When they give you Pitocin you’re just sitting there with no pain and then they hook up that IV and right away you are having full blown contractions.
+When they give you Pitocin you’re just sitting there with no pain and then they hook up that IV and right away you are having full-blown contractions.
 Your uterus starts squeezing as hard as humanly possible.

 It’s really intense and I know from experience.
 My first labor was induced and I had no idea this would happen.
 It was a big surprise.
-I was excited and nervous and then all of the sudden I’m screaming into a pillow.
+I was excited and nervous and then all of a sudden I’m screaming into a pillow.
 This was not fun AT ALL.

 My next two labors came naturally though and they had a lovely, slow progression with very little pain at the beginning.

 So if you can avoid Pitocin, it’s a good idea.
 If you have to be induced ask the doctor if they can start you out with just a little then move it up so it doesn’t hit you like a freight train.